-If there’s one thing that all creative entrepreneurs owners know, it’s this: no matter how talented you are as an artist, building a business around that talent is hard work.
+If there’s one thing that all local business owners know, it’s this: no matter how talented you are in your niche, building a business around that talent is hard work.

 Deep down, you know that your business NEEDS to be seen in order to grow… but investing your own money into online advertising is terrifying, isn’t it?

-Attracting new clients to your beauty business goes beyond just posting pretty photos on Instagram, adding a few hashtags and boosting a few posts on Facebook.
+Attracting new clients to your local business goes beyond just posting pretty photos on Instagram, adding a few hashtags and boosting a few posts on Facebook.

-If you really want to increase your bookings and get MORE customers into your salon, consider incorporating Google Ads into your marketing strategy.
+If you really want to increase your bookings and get MORE customers through your door, consider incorporating Google Ads into your marketing strategy.

 I know that Google Ads may seem daunting at first, but trust me… You CAN set up a profitable campaign for your salon and you don’t need to hire an expensive consultant to do it.